lakshrajkumar26/swapskills/README.md

 # SkillSwap 🎯

 SkillSwap is a **peer-to-peer learning platform** where users can **learn, teach, and exchange skills** through **real-time collaboration, quizzes, and gamified challenges**.
-Built with the **MERN stack**, it enables fair skill matching, leaderboard tracking, and engaging user interactions.
+Built with the **MERN stack**, it enables fair skill matching, leaderboard tracking, and engaging user interaction.

 ## Deployment Link https://swapskills-inky.vercel.app/
 ---